 - Audit trail: pdfFiller creates and maintains a detailed document history that displays all document and users’ account activities, including users’ full names, email and IP addresses, and the timestamps of their document-related activities.

-- Encryption: All documents stored in a pdfFiller account are encrypted with the NSA-developed SHA-256 encryption algorithm which protects data transfers between a user and another person, a user and a server, and against external access.
+- Encryption: All documents stored in a pdfFiller account are encrypted with the NSA-developed SHA-256 encryption algorithm, which protects data transfers between a user and another person, a user, and a server, and against external access.

-- HIPAA compliant data storage: pdfFiller stores documents in US-based Amazon S3 data centers, which set the industry standard for HIPAA compliant secure data storage and protection against security breaches.
+- HIPAA-compliant data storage: pdfFiller stores documents in US-based Amazon S3 data centers, which set the industry standard for HIPAA-compliant secure data storage and protection against security breaches.

 - Encrypted folders: Users can safeguard access to documents inside their accounts with encrypted folders, which are an additional and customizable layer of protection.
-They feature a two-factor authentication layer or an additional password that users must enter to open and edit particular documents in their account.
+They feature a two-factor authentication layer or an additional password that users must enter to open and edit particular documents in their accounts.